Randall T. Eng: Early life and education

 Eng received a B.A. degree in political science from the State University of New York at Buffalo in 1969 and a J.D. degree from St. John's University School of Law in 1972.
-He has served in the New York Army National Guard and as a colonel in the Judge Advocate General's Corps.
+He served in the New York Army National Guard and as a colonel in the Judge Advocate General's Corps.

 Legal career

-Eng began his legal career in public service as an assistant district attorney in Queens and continued in top leadership positions at the New York City Department of Corrections.
+Eng began his legal career as an assistant district attorney in Queens and held senior positions in the New York City Department of Corrections.

-He first took the bench in the Criminal Court of the City of New York in 1983.
+He became a judge of the Criminal Court of the City of New York in 1983.

-In 1991, he presided in Supreme Court, Queens County courts where he served as Administrative Judge of the Criminal Term of Queens County Supreme Court starting in March 2007.
+In 1991, he became a judge of the Supreme Court, Queens County courts, and was the administrative judge of the Criminal Term of Queens County Supreme Court starting in March 2007.
+He was the first Asian-American justice in New York State.

 In January 2008 Eng was elevated to the Appellate Division.
-Governor Andrew M. Cuomo appointed him to lead the Second Department as presiding justice in 2012 where he oversees one of the busiest appellate courts in the country.
+Governor Andrew M. Cuomo appointed him the presiding justice of the Second Department in 2012, becoming the first Asian American to serve as presiding justice of an Appellate Division.

 After retiring from the bench, in January 2018, Eng joined the New York-based law firm Meyer, Suozzi, English & Klein, P.C. as Of Counsel to the Litigation Department, the Appellate Practice and Criminal Defense groups.

-Notable achievements
+Awards

-Eng is the first Asian American to serve as presiding justice of an Appellate Division.
-He is also the first Asian-American justice in New York State.
 In 2016, Eng gave the commencement address for St. John's Law School and was awarded an honorary degree.
 In 2016 Eng also won the Daniel K. Inouye Trailblazer Award, NAPABA's highest honor, which recognizes the outstanding achievements, commitment, and leadership of lawyers who have paved the way for the advancement of other Asian Pacific American attorneys.